 - Catholic Mass.
-There will be a Catholic mass on Tuesday of 3rd Week (25th October) at 6:00pm, open to all.
+There will be a Catholic mass on Tuesday of 5th Week (14th February) at 6:00pm, open to all.
 This will be a short service led by one of the University's Catholic chaplains.
-All welcome. - Artist in Residence Exhibition.
-From the 2nd November until the end of term an exhibition by Somerville's Artist in Residence, Patrice Moor, will be on display at the East end of the Chapel.
-Drop in at any time. - Daily Quiet Time, each morning from 9:00-9:30am the Chapel will be open for quiet prayer and reflection. - Rosary Group.
+All welcome. - Daily Quiet Time, each morning from 9:00-9:30am the Chapel will be open for quiet prayer and reflection. - Rosary Group.
 Meeting on Tuesday mornings at 8:30am to say the Rosary together.
 Although this is generally considered to be a Catholic and High Anglican tradition, all comers are very welcome either to join in the prayers or sit in quiet reflection. - Friday Evening Prayers.
 Fridays, 1st-8th Week, 5:45-6pm in the Chapel.
 An opportunity to share intentions for the coming week, and to explore ways of praying drawn from different faith traditions. - Christian Union Meetings.
 Somerville has an active and thriving Christian Union which runs its own events year-round.
 If you are interested in getting involved, contact Nuala Marshall (nuala.marshall@some.ox.ac.uk). - Another Gaze.
 This film club meets in the Chapel at 8pm on Wednesday evenings during term for screenings of feminist and LGBTQIA+ related films and discussion.
-All welcome. - Somerville Orchestra Concert.
-Saturday 26th June (7th Week) at 7:30pm in Chapel.
-Further details of the programme will be announced nearer the time. - Termly Choir Concert.
-The Alumni and Benefactors' Carol Concert will take place at 7pm on Thursday 1st December.
+All welcome.
+Please note that in 1st week only the club will meet on Tuesday evening rather than Wednesday. - Termly Choir Concert.
+This will take place on Thursday 9th March.
+Full details of the programme will be announced nearer the time.